DragonRatTiger/CHPEditor/README.md

 In order to develop/build CHPEditor yourself, you must have the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 CHPEditor was created primarily to run on Windows, but is also written in a way to have little to no barriers running on Linux.

+> Currently only tested on Ubuntu via.
+VirtualBox, your mileage may vary on other distros/VMs.